Invoca/developer-docs/source/api_documentation/calls_in_progress_api/index.rst

 Update a Call in Progress
 --------------------------
-Update certain values for a Call that is currently in progress.
+Update custom data values and set an external identifier to be used for subsequent API requests for a Call that is currently in progress.

 Supported types of requests: `PUT` and `POST`

+Request body should be JSON formatted.

 Fields Available for Update
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~